wp_date()

 - $format(string) (required)

-Default: current time - $timezone(DateTimeZone)
+Default: null - (time() - current UNIX time) - $timezone(DateTimeZone)

-Default: timezone from site settings
+Default: null (current timezone from site options)

 Examples